 As mentioned, bundling services together can create cumulative savings.
 Almost every broadband provider will offer add-ons and extras, some of which will be automatically included in a broadband package.
 Common perks include:

 Friend referral bonuses

-Currently, Virgin Media offers its own ultrafast cable broadband network to about 60% of the UK, and providers like Hyperoptic and Gigaclear provide FTTP broadband to specific rural/inner-urban locations.
+Virgin Media offers a proprietary ultrafast cable broadband network across roughly 60% of the UK, and providers like Hyperoptic and Gigaclear provide FTTP broadband in specific regional or inner-urban locations.
 BT and Sky are also rolling out FTTP broadband, but these companies are more likely to be limited to FTTC options.